OWASP/www-project-blockchain-appsec-standard/guides/web3-wallet-storage.md

 * Private keys are often stored on connected devices

-Some well-known examples of hardware wallets are
+Some well-known examples of software wallets are

 * **[MetaMask](https://metamask.io):** A leading wallet for Ethereum and Ethereum-compatible (EVM) blockchains, available as a browser extension and mobile app.
 It is widely used for DeFi, NFTs, and dApp interactions, with over 21 million monthly active users
  **[Trust Wallet](https://trustwallet.com):** A mobile‑only wallet (iOS & Android) supporting 60+ blockchains and millions of assets.
 Owned by Binance, it’s praised for its usability and dApp/NFT support